 What a wonderful medicinal mushroom: Chaga.
 Many people don’t know about this exceptional mushroom, even if it has been used for hundreds of years to support health.
 Chaga Mushroom (Inonotus Obliquus) is known to be the “King of Plants” in Chinese medicine.

 Chaga usually grows on Birch trees in a cold climate like Canada, where I’m from.
 It grows with the tree for many years, goes through harsh winters, absorbing amazing nutrients from the birch tree.
 This mushroom looks like burnt charcoal in its wild form.
 And by the way, Chaga is always wild, never cultivated.
 Unlike other mushrooms, it is very hard, almost like wood.
 You can find it while walking in the forest.
 Just look carefully for this big plant that looks like some kind of cancer on the tree.
 To be respectful, you should only take half of the mushroom with you and leave the other half on the tree.

-After harvesting Chaga mushroom, you may dry it and use it in tea or other recipes.
+After harvesting the Chaga mushroom, you may dry it and use it in tea or other recipes.
 I make my own special tea with Chaga, Reishi, horsetail, passionflower and Goji berries.
-I grind it and add it to my raw chocolate, raw chocolate cake and chocolate smoothies (I know, I eat a lot of chocolate).
+Grind it and add it to raw chocolate, raw chocolate cake, and chocolate smoothies.

 Chaga Mushroom benefits: